 #2.
 Investigate the root causes

-Ongoing jealousy in a relationship causes distress, which can be a sign of anxiety or low self-esteem.
+Ongoing jealousy in a relationship causes distress, which can indicate anxiety or low self-esteem.
 For example, if you haven’t fully processed childhood issues or past infidelity, it may show up in how you engage in your current relationship.
 Determine the source of your feelings before speaking with your partner.
 Accept responsibility for your actions and commit to dealing with your insecurities.

 #3.
 Determine your unspoken and unmet needs

-This can be difficult because you will have to practice being vulnerable with yourself.
+This can be difficult because you must practice being vulnerable with yourself.
 When jealousy involves a third party, you should conduct a self-evaluation to help you sort through the emotional maze.
 You don’t want to act on assumptions or bring up past issues or experiences that you then project onto your current relationship.

 #4.
 Express your concerns